A Remark on discrete Brunn-Minkowski type inequalities via transportation of measure: Introduction

-Our approach is inspired by the work of Gozlan, Roberto, Samson and Tetali \cite{Gozlan2019} who proved the following result for the counting measure $m$ on $\ZZ$, $T_-(x,y)=\flr{(x+y)/2}$ and $T_+(x,y)=\ceil{ (x+y)/2}$: \begin{thm}[{\cite[Theorem 8]{Gozlan2019}}] Suppose that $\mu_1,\mu_2$ are finitely supported probability measures on $\ZZ$.
-Then
+Our approach is based on the work of Gozlan, Roberto, Samson and Tetali \cite{Gozlan2019} who proved the next displacement convexity of entropy result for the counting measure $m$ on $\ZZ$ and the operations $T_-(x,y)=\flr{(x+y)/2}$ and $T_+(x,y)=\ceil{ (x+y)/2}$.

+For historical remarks on the the displacement convexity of entropy property and other discrete variants of it, see e.g., \cite{Gozlan14,Gozlan2019,Ollivier-Villani} and references therein.